Dean of Students

 - Stafford Building has a computer lab that is regularly sanitized and cleaned.
 Students with limited WiFi access can utilize this lab on campus.
 Please be mindful of social-distancing and best habits for health and safety.

 During this crisis, some students may not have access to consistent internet service.
-This may be challenging to manage while continuing your academics during this semester.
 To respond to the needs of those without internet, the Federal Communications Commission has requested that telecommunications and internet service providers throughout the country sign the Keep Americans Connected Pledge.
 This pledge can help provide internet service to many Americans without service.
 Sonja Wall, the Director of OneNet and OCAN Services, in collaboration with the Oklahoma Broadband and internet Service Providers, have put together a list of potential resources for Oklahomans without internet.
 If you are without internet service, please use the contact information below to get assistance or contact the Dean of Students office.